Powered by

 Hanuman gate of Sehore where Siwan river flows

 Jagdish remarks that they are frequently barred from fishing in most city ponds by others.
-He reveals that large-scale fisherman kill the fishes by letting loose electric current in the water body.
+He reveals that large-scale fishermen kill the fish by letting loose electric current in the water body.
 As a result, small-scale fish farmers, including himself, are often left jobless for an entire month.
-Consequently, he and others in his situation often have to resort to manual labor to support their families.
+Consequently, he and others in his situation often have to resort to manual labour to support their families.

 Inflation has also made the lives of fishermen difficult.
 Jagdish says